cuzdav/baneful/README.md

 | <empty>         |

-If the above <RED> and <BLUE> were blocks in the game, the above "rule" would mean, "three adjacent reds can be removed and replaced by two blue blocks", and also, "three adjacent reds can be removed and replaced with "nothing" (empty).
+If the above <RED> and <BLUE> were blocks in the game, the above "rule" would mean,
+1) "three adjacent reds can be removed and replaced by two blue blocks", OR
+2) "three adjacent reds can be removed and replaced with "nothing" (empty).

 In the game <Empty> is drawn as a circle with a red circle and a white line through it, somewhat looking like an empty set.